 Library closed?
 No problem.
-Ask NCknows librarians can assist you with searching for books in the online library catalog, NCLive, citations, or other research questions.
+You can chat with a librarian for help with searching for books in the online library catalog, NCLive or other databases, citations, or other research questions.

 You can get help almost 24/7 in several ways: